1994benc/Tech-Stack-Challenge/README.md

 To run the app, follow these steps.

-1. Ensure that [NodeJS](http://nodejs.org/) is installed.
+1. Ensure that [NodeJS](http://nodejs.org/) < version 12 is installed.
 This provides the platform on which the build tooling runs.
+Note that node version 12+ does not work with gulp@3.9.1
 2. From the project folder, execute the following command:

   ```shell